Obamium69/hassio-beszel_agent/README.md

 2. Add this repo (Three dots/Repositories):

    - Working branch: ```https://github.com/Obamium69/hassio-beszel_agent```
-3. Go into Beszel and start adding a new system and fill out the neccessary infos (the addon uses port 45876)
+3. Go into Beszel and start adding a new system and fill out the neccessary info
-4. Copy the public key and paste it into the config page of the HASSIO addon in Home Assistant
+4. Copy the public key and token and paste it into the config page of the HASSIO addon in Home Assistant
+5. The hub_url is the port exposed in your hub configuration (default port is 8090) Enter this as http://<containeripaddress>:8090
-5. Start the addon
+6. Start the addon